 If you believe that you have been wrongfully convicted of a crime in a Virginia court, you may wish to appeal your case.
 We regularly handle appeals to the Supreme Court of Virginia and the Court of Appeals of Virginia.
 Every case is different, but in some cases we have successfully overturned our client’s conviction.
 At Zinicola, Blanch, Overand & Hart you can be sure that we have the skill your appeal requires and that your case will receive the attention it deserves.

 Your conviction may be overturned by an appeals court if it determines that:

 - The evidence was insufficient to convict you;

-- That you were actually innocent of the charge; or
+- You were actually innocent of the charge; or

-- That your trial was unfair because of mistakes made by the judge.
+- Your trial was unfair because of mistakes made by the judge or the prosecutor.